You want smart political talk without the meltdowns?

 That's the way I was raised.

-And uh, I don't see there's people are being held accountable for losing this war in the tobacco and Afghanistan.
+And I don't see people are being held accountable for losing this war and the debacle in Afghanistan.

 I could go on all day.